Zamiell/isaac-coding/Style.md

 I kind of stumbled upon this lesson, but in truth, this concept has been well known to programmers for a long time.
 Guido, the creator of Python, famously said: ["Readability counts"](https://www.python.org/dev/peps/pep-0008/).
 One of Guido's great insights was that code is read much more often than it is written.

 When you write your own Isaac mods, you could just code it however you want.
 No-one is stopping you, and it is just an Isaac mod, after all.
-But remember the lessons of Guido and other great programmers like this - readability counts!
+But remember the lessons of Guido and other great programmers - readability counts!
 If you want to have the superpower I am describing in this blog, then **you don't write Lua like you would write Python, JavaScript, or anything else.
 Write Lua like how other Lua coders do.**

 While Lua does not have an official style standard [like Python does](https://www.python.org/dev/peps/pep-0008/), **the most popular Lua style guide in the world is the [Lua-Users Wiki style guide](http://lua-users.org/wiki/LuaStyleGuide)**, so it makes a lot of sense to use this and stick to it.